sweirich/pi-forall/notes4.md

 We'll take another approach.

-In PiForall we have new kind of quantification, called "forall" that marks erasable arguments.
+In pi-forall we have new kind of quantification, called "forall" that marks erasable arguments.
 We mark forall quantified arguments with brackets.
 For example, we can mark the type argument of the polymorphic identity function as erasable.